dklevakin/ai-map/doc/index.md

 ### Keyboard Controls
 - Categories receive focus and react to the `Enter` or `Space` keys, allowing navigation without a mouse.
+- The search input supports standard keyboard navigation (`Tab`, `Shift+Tab`) and accepts the `Esc` key to clear focus in most browsers.
 - To dismiss a tooltip, click anywhere on the canvas or hover over another element.

 ## Updating the Catalog
 - Catalog data lives in the `DATA` constant inside `index.html`.
 Each category contains a list of services with `name`, `href`, and `desc` fields, plus optional groups structured as `group` → `items`.
 - To add a service, insert an object into the relevant language array (`ua` and `en`) and keep the translations aligned.
 - Icons are configured through the `ICONS` dictionary.
 If a service is not listed, the fallback ✨ icon is used.
+- Keep the bilingual entries synchronized—search indexes the currently selected language, so mismatched translations lead to inconsistent results.

 ## Deployment
 - **Local:** open `index.html` directly or spin up any simple HTTP server.